Duxbury Braille Translator (Windows and Mac)

-- Files prepared prior to English UEB can be converted into UEB braille.
+- Braille files prepared prior to English UEB can be converted into UEB braille.

 DBT User Interface Features:

-- Accurate presentation of both print or braille in either WYSIWYG (what-you-see-is-what-you-get) or coded (how-you-get-what-you-want) views in the word-processing screen, with easy switching between views
+- Accurate presentation of both print and braille in either WYSIWYG (what-you-see-is-what-you-get) or coded (how-you-get-what-you-want) views in the word-processing screen, with easy switching between views

 - Six-key chording software for braille and print entry, compatible with many keyboards.